Organizations

 The harmony between sustainability and innovationraises questions: How are skills, memories, and organizational practices passed on over time?
 What roles do they play in innovation processes?
 How do they evolve in relation to the economic, social, societal, and environmental challenges that organizations face and promote?
 Are there organizational and managerial innovations that promote sustainability?

-Finally, there is the issue of structuring and deploying alternative organizations, which raises many questions at both the micro and macro organizational levels: on the one hand, what tensions can be observed in these organizations as they seek to strike a new balance between social, economic, and environmental dimensions in their production methods and/or in the products and services they offer?
+Finally, there is the issue of structuring and deploying alternative organizations, which raises many questions at both the micro and macro organizational levels: on the one hand, what tensions are observed in these organizations that seek to build new balances between social, economic, and environmental dimensions, within their production methods and/or in the products and services they offer?
 How can these tensions be managed in order to bring about societal transformation?
 How do these dissonances enable the pursuit of multiple objectives?
 On the other hand, how do these organizational and social experiments contribute to broader counter-hegemonic processes capable of generating systemic change?
 In the context of globalization and within global value chains, what roles do hybrid spaces (state/business/civil society) play in driving and supporting transformative processes aimed at emancipation?

 Group leaders